 I don't run for the office of the Presidency and Miss Cormier doesn't run for the office of the Senate and Dave Roberts doesn't run for the office of Congressman, and Frank Coffin for the office of governor with the feeling that we have no contribution to make but only to recite past accomplishments.
 We run not promising that if we are elected life will be easy in this county or in this state, but promising that if we are elected we will reach forward to the future and by 1970 the position of the United States around the world will once again be unchallenged.

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 910, Folder: "Airport rally, Presque Isle, Maine, 2 September 1960".
+Senate Files, Box 910, "Airport rally, Presque Isle, Maine, 2 September 1960."
+John F. Kennedy Presidential Library.